AntoineThebaud/poc-perses-dac/README.md

 This file should be regenerated after any change done to the CUE defs, in order to have it always in sync & reflecting the current state of the schemas.

 # TODO
-- extract "filter builder" in an external lib + use it in the panels
+- use the "variables builder" also to build the label matchers of the panels queries
 - layout helper
 - reusable options
 - complexify variables: